karishmakajani110/PortfolioProjects/Excel/README.md

 - Purchase behavior by marital status, education level, and region

 ## Dashboard Output
-An interactive Excel dashboard was created to visualize key metrics and trends, allowing users to filter data by demographics and customer attributes.
+An interactive Excel dashboard was created to visualize key metrics and trends.

 ## Key Insight
 The analysis showed that middle-aged customers and higher-income groups were more likely to